Est. 1905

 Three Hundred Acres in 1905

 Their only son, Walter Morey Monteith, was set to inherit.
 He died in a plane crash in 1941.
-When Walter and Vera passed in 1953, the ranch went to their niece and nephew, Carolyn Monteith Clarke and Edgar Monteith.
+When Walter passed in 1953, the ranch went to their niece and nephew, Carolyn Monteith Clarke and Edgar Monteith.

 The -V- monogram